Manny-Apsel/ajax-pokedex/README.md

     just type in a pokémon name or ID, and find the moves of that certain pokémon

-    by keep clicking the button, the moves will show 4 random Moves by every click
+    by keep clicking the "Go" button, the moves will show 4 random Moves by every click

 Who did what?